City of Manassas

 Fast Facts:

-• Thirty-one percent of households were renters and 60 percent of renters had unaffordable housing costs.
+• Twenty-six percent of households were renters and 51 percent of renters had unaffordable housing costs.

-• Manassas did not meet the annual production target of 124 units in 2022, a total of 43 units were built in 2022.
-Manassas has produced more than 62 units since 2021.
+• Manassas did not meet the annual production target of 37 units, with 16 new units built in 2023.
+Cumulatively, Manassas has produced at least 78 units since 2021, short of its 3-year target of 111.

 Select a jurisdiction